GRAAL-Research/deepparse/docs/source/training_guide.rst

 Making a model converge is as much an art as it is a science since it often requires quite a bit of experimentation and parameter tuning.
 In the case of fine-tuning, the models have already developed a base knowledge of the task that they were trained on, which gives them an edge.
-This is especially true in the case of deepparse, since the task you are fine-tuning on remains exactly the same (i.e: parsing addresses).
+This is especially true in the case of Deepparse since the task you are fine-tuning remains exactly the same (i.e. parsing addresses).
 However, there are a couple of points to consider in order to obtain favourable results:

 - **Make sure you have enough data**: deep learning models are notorious for being pretty data hungry, so unless you have enough data the models